iCodeSometime/asynchronize/readme.md

 end
 ```
 It's extra typing, and adds an unneeded extra layer of nesting.
 I couldn't find
-an existing library that wasn't trying add new layers of abstraction I didn't
+an existing library that wasn't trying to add new layers of abstraction I didn't
 need; sometimes you just want a normal thread.
 Now, just call asynchronize to
 make any method asynchronous.